Index-Preserving Lightweight Token Pruning for Efficient Document Understanding in Vision-Language Models: Method

 \subsection{Token pruning with index preservation}

 To maintain spatial coherence, we preserve the original indices of the selected patches after pruning.
 Each patch is paired with its index, and those recognized as foreground text are forwarded to the VLM along with their original indices.
 Maintaining the original indices is crucial for document understanding tasks, where positional information encodes critical semantics such as text content and spatial layout.
-Without preserving index information, the input to the language decoder equals to irregularly stitched image patches, leading to nonsensical text recognition.
+Without index preservation, the decoder receives irregularly stitched patches with misaligned positional information, which severely degrades text recognition.